 - the entire weekend that follows.

 This is a French specificity.
-Indeed, in the United States, the big promotions of Black Friday take place directly in the shops.
-It is only on the following Monday, Cyber Monday, that retailers offer price reductions on their websites.
+Indeed, in the United States, the big Black Friday promotions occur directly in the shops.
+On the following Monday, Cyber Monday, retailers offer price reductions on their websites.

 Cyber Monday also takes place in France.
 However, it is only an extension of Black Friday since everything takes place on the Internet from Friday to Monday.
 Hence the name of this period: Cyber-Week.